Logo

-Timothy Scott Couch was born on July 31,1977 and is a former American football quarterback who played in the National Football League for five seasons with the Cleveland Browns.
+Timothy Scott Couch was born on July 31,1977 and is an American former professional football quarterback who played in the National Football League for five seasons with the Cleveland Browns.

 2.

-Tim Couch played college football at Kentucky, where he set the Southeastern Conference record for single-season passing yards and won Quarterback of the Year as a junior.
+Tim Couch played college football for the Kentucky Wildcats, where he set the Southeastern Conference record for single-season passing yards and won the Quarterback of the Year as a junior.

 3.